mrinalcs/mrinalcs.github.io/_posts/2025/02/08/jekyll-custom-pagination.md

 tags: [jekyll,web,tips]
 ---

 Jekyll’s default pagination plugin is great for generating paginated pages, but it has a major limitation—it only works with URLs like `/page/2/` instead of `/2.html`.
-If you want pagination with custom page filenames like `2.html`, `3.html`, and so on, you need a custom pagination plugin.
+For pagination with custom page filenames like 2.html, 3.html , and so on can be created with a custom pagination plugin.

 Pagination for categories, tags and collections `jekyll-paginate-v2` plugin can be used but this plugin is not supported by GitHub Pages.
-I you have blog page `/blog` and want clean pagination like `/blog/2`, `/blog/3` you can use this plugin.
+The following plugin creat blog page /blog and clean pagination.

 ## Create Jekyll Plugin